TurtleCrawler/Mercury-One.1---Metal-Stepper-Mounts/README.md

 # Mercury One.1 - Metal Stepper Mounts
  Metal stepper mounts for the Mercury one.1

+The DXF Files may change based on feedback, I have made a few minor iterations for my own testing.

  These are a self source design using laser cut aluminum plates from vendors like sendcutsend.
 The center printed parts are non structual.
 They space the flange stack bearings and have a self guiding belth path around the stepper pulley.

  There are two sets of files, imperial for .125 inch plate, and metric for 3mm plate.